Selectah/OpenWoW/README.md

  Copyright (C) 2008-2013 TrinityCore <http://www.trinitycore.org/>

  https://github.com/TrinityCore/TrinityCore

-Want to join ?
-Shure, just visit [THIS](http://openemulator.com/wow/index.php/forum/21-join-our-team/) and make Thread !

 This emulator is based on a version of TrinityCore

-OpenWoW541 is an emulator for World of Warcraft

-Master 5.4.0 -- Version 5.4.0, build Support 17399 - Mist of Pandaria.
-Branch 5.4.1 -- Version 5.4.1, build Support 17538 - Mist of Pandaria.
+OpenWoW540 is an emulator for World of Warcraft Version 5.4.1, build Support 17538 - Mist of Pandaria.

 Our emulator is currently in development.
 It is also completely open source.
 You can help by providing updates via either end or through our forum.